prezi/datateam/Vision.md

     - supports impact modeling: "what happens if we increase trial-to-pay by 10%?"
     - teams know their place in this system, goals and metrics are in accordance, displayed and tracked on it
 - replace GoodData with a dashboarding system (off-the-shelf or homegrown) that is able to show fine-segments like Prezi Analytics but supports self-service charts and dashboards like GoodData
+- we open source our dashboards and it acts as a hiring magnet
+- industry leaders: we are invited to conferences to share our system's details

 Product Analytics
 -----------------